Roscoe Conkling: Physical fitness

 Throughout his life, Conkling was noted for his advocacy of physical culture, a somewhat unorthodox pastime for a man of his era and social status.
 Conkling maintained his physique through horseback riding and boxing.
 He took daily walking trips throughout his life.

 Stories of his boxing exploits frequently appeared in the press, though their accuracy is questioned.
-Perhaps due to his massive frame (6’3”) and dominant physical presence, Conkling drew frequent press attention.
+Perhaps due to his massive frame (6'3") and dominant physical presence, Conkling drew frequent press attention.
 Despite his pride in his physique, Conkling was known to have a peculiar aversion to "having his person touched."

-In the summer of 1868, Conkling, Louis Agassiz, Samuel Hooper, and others traveled to the Rocky Mountains, including a visit to Pike’s Peak.
+In the summer of 1868, Conkling, Louis Agassiz, Samuel Hooper, and others traveled to the Rocky Mountains, including a visit to Pike's Peak.

 In his retirement, he became a governing member of the New York Athletic Club.

-Death and legacy
+Death

 On March 12, 1888, Conkling attempted to walk home three miles from his law office on Wall Street through the Great Blizzard of 1888.
 Conkling made it as far as Union Square before collapsing.
 He contracted pneumonia and developed mastoiditis several weeks later which, following a surgical procedure to drain the infection, progressed to meningitis.
 Conkling died in the early morning hours of April 18, 1888.
 After leaving the Senate, Conkling had reconciled with Mrs. Conkling, and both his wife and daughter were with him when he died.
 Conkling is buried at Forest Hill Cemetery in Utica.

 Legacy

-Roscoe Conkling's enduring legacy is scant.
-Though he was a consequential, colorful and powerful political figure in his day, few lasting social or legislative achievements are attributed to him.
 Chauncey Depew, the noted railroad executive, political observer and himself a member of the United States Senate from New York from 1899 to 1911, commented thus more than 30 years after Conkling's death: "[Roscoe Conkling] was created by nature for a great career ... he was the handsomest man of his time ... his mental equipment nearly approached genius ... [but] with all his oratorical power and his talent in debate, he made little impression on the country and none upon posterity ...
 The reason for this was that his wonderful gifts were wholly devoted to partisan discussions and local issues."

 A statue of him stands in Madison Square Park in New York City.
 Conkling is the namesake to the hamlets Roscoe, New York, Roscoe, South Dakota, and Roscoe, Georgia and Roscoe Conkling Park, a 625 acre park in Utica, New York containing a zoo, golf course, and ski area.
 His house in Utica was made a National Historic Landmark in 1975.
+Los Angeles's Roscoe Boulevard may or may not have been named after him.